(Title Image: The Scotsman)

 Where to cross?

 Any such fixed crossing is more likely to be between Northern Ireland and Scotland for practical reasons – not necessarily because it would be easier or less expensive, but the shorter distance (35km compared to 90+km further south).

 Unionists in Northern Ireland would support a northern link as it would go some way to reducing the “otherness” that exists politically, culturally and economically between Northern Ireland and Great Britain.

 The problem with a “northern crossing” would be that it would likely require the construction of a high-speed rail line from presumably Glasgow (diverting around the Lockerbie area), through Dumfries and Galloway, Belfast and on to Dublin – a total of around 340km.

-So a northern crossing might be better suited to a road tunnel due to the shorter distance and because it would be much easier to tie in with the Irish motorway network (though it would require a major road scheme on the Scottish side).
+So a northern crossing might be better suited to a road tunnel (or bridge-tunnel combo) due to the shorter distance and because it would be much easier to tie in with the Irish motorway network (though it would require a major road scheme on the Scottish side).

 The most optimal crossing in terms of UK-Ireland would be direct to Dublin, and in that case it would have to start in Wales, with two major options.

 Firstly, a crossing from Pembrokeshire to County Wexford.

 Economically, it would probably be the most advantageous route for Wales, because it would necessitate either the construction of a high-speed rail link across south Wales (which could serve Cardiff & Swansea), or significant improvements/upgrades to the existing rail line from Cardiff and Swansea to Fishguard including, for example, a second Severn rail crossing.